zaterdag 26 december 2015

 Click on the pictures to enlarge

-After the experiment with the Red Bull antenna, I built a second Cylinder Dipole with two energy drink cans of 500 ml.
+After the experiment with the Red Bull antenna, I built a second Cylinder Dipole with two Monster energy drink cans of 500 ml.
 The cans together with the coil resonate at 16 MHz.

 Cylinder dipole